techtraits/techtraits-blog/_posts/2011-10-02-iphone-sdk-tabbars.markdown

 ---
 layout: post
-title: "IPhone SDK: TabBars"
+title: "iPhone SDK: TabBars"
 wordpress_id: 398
 wordpress_url: http://www.techtraits.ca/?p=398
 authors:
 - usman
 date: 2011-10-02 20:54:40 +00:00
 ---
-This is a tutorial for beginners to the IPhone SDK and includes instructions on programatically creating a Tab Bar Controller with two Tabs and their associated views.
+This is a tutorial for beginners to the iPhone SDK and includes instructions on programatically creating a Tab Bar Controller with two Tabs and their associated views.
 As an illustration of how interface elements from one view can interact with those on other views I have placed a UITextField and Button on one view and a UILabel on the other.
 Anything typed in the text field will be copied to the label when the button is clicked.
-If you do now want to write all the code for the tutorial you can download it from [github](https://github.com/techtraits/tabbar-example/tree/master/TabBar).
+If you do now want to write all the code for the tutorial you can download it from [Github](https://github.com/techtraits/tabbar-example/tree/master/TabBar).

 <!--more-->

 <h3>Step 1: Read the Hello World tutorial</h3>

-If you are are unfamiliar with developing in Objective C and IPhone SDK please take a moment to go through the earlier tutorial [IPhone SDK Hello World](/Programming/2011/06/12/iphone-sdk-hello-world).
-It also contains instructions on how to install XCode and the IPhone SDK.
+If you are are unfamiliar with developing in Objective C and iPhone SDK please take a moment to go through the earlier tutorial [iPhone SDK Hello World](/Programming/2011/06/12/iphone-sdk-hello-world).
+It also contains instructions on how to install Xcode and the iPhone SDK.